 Typically in most basic firearm classes the student is told that if they have a malfunction they should put the firearm on safe, finger off trigger, table the firearm or keep it pointed downrange and raise their support hand to call for and instructor to clear the malfunction.
-That is a proper method when the students are brand new, however, in a self-defense class you should probably get training on how to do it yourself.
+That is a proper method when the students are brand new, however, in a self-defense class you should get training on handgun immediate action for malfunctions.
 Obviously in a two way range, you cannot raise your hand for a timeout, so you need to know how to get your own weapon back in service.

 Tap, Rack, Assess (TRA) A.K.A.
 Immediate Action